-A whole school approach is achieved in a variety of ways:
+A whole school approach is achieved in a variety of ways:-

 - The daily life of the school

 - Assembly time

 - Visiting speakers and other visitors

 - Displays

 - Residential visits

-- Special events, e.g. Harvest
+- Special events eg. Harvest

 - Charity days

 - School Council

-It is also vitally important that the pupils feel comfortable and prepared to move from the Junior Section to the Senior Section.
-A set of dedicated lessons are planned at the end of Year 6 to help address any worries, apprehensions or questions the pupils may have regarding moving across Key Stages.
+It is also vitally important that the boys feel comfortable and prepared from the Junior Section to the Senior Section.
+A set of dedicated lessons are planned at the end of Year 6 to help address any worries, apprehensions or questions the boys may have regarding moving across Key Stages.

 The PSHE curriculum in KS3 includes 1 timetabled lesson per cycle, which is delivered by the form tutor.
-The HoY and PSHE coordinator work closely to address current concerns within each of the year groups.
-Where appropriate, external speakers are invited to deliver sessions to compliment the PSHE program alongside year group and whole school assemblies.
+HOY and PSHE coordinator work closely to address current concerns within each of the year groups.
+Where appropriate external speakers are invited to deliver sessions to compliment the PSHE program alongside sectional and whole school assemblies.

-In KS4, the PSHE curriculum is delivered by experienced teachers during one timetabled lesson per cycle.
+At KS4 the PSHE curriculum is delivered by experienced teachers, during one timetabled lesson per cycle.
 Some topics are enhanced through sectional assemblies and form time activities.
 The PSHE coordinator and teachers liaise to ensure topics are up-to-date and relevant for student needs.